 For four years, Brunswick learned carriage building in Philadelphia for before moving to Harrisburg as a journeyman to a German woodworker named Greiner.
 Brunswick soon married Greiner’s daughter Louisa and could have inherited Greiner’s business, but wanted to start out on his own.
 The booming city of Cincinnati, Queen of inland America and home to a large German community, drew John and Louisa, who settled there in 1840.

 In Cincinnati, John worked for a series of carriage makers as a journeyman.
 When one employer closed up, he took a job as a steward on an Ohio River steamboat.
 Brunswick showed a head for trading, buying low and selling high along the river.
 He soon had a nest egg big enough to start his own firm.
-The twenty-two-year-old woodworker opened The John M. Brunswick Company to make carriages in 1845.
+The twenty-five-year-old woodworker opened The John M. Brunswick Company to make carriages in 1845.
 The company soon expanded into making chairs, tables, and cabinets.
 Brunswick said, “If it is wood, we can make it.
 And we can make it better than anyone else.”
 Shortly after founding the new company, someone showed young Brunswick a beautiful, heavy, expensive English billiards table.
 Despite historical connections with gambling and “the low life,” three-cushion and pocket billiards began to catch on in America.
 John knew he could build equally beautiful billiard tables, saving the expense of importing them from Europe.

 The competition in billiard tables was intense.
 Brunswick battled Julius Balke’s Great Western Billiard Manufactory of Cincinnati and the leading eastern company, Phelan & Collender of New York.
 In 1873, Moses Bensinger played a key role in Brunswick’s merger with Balke.
 The combined company produced 700 tables a year with a value of $400,000.
 In 1879 Phelan & Collender was acquired.
 The company was renamed Brunswick-Balke-Collender in 1884, a name used until 1960, when the company became Brunswick Corporation, the title used today.